 – The Geneva Convention of 1949 and Additional Protocols.

 – The Diplomatic Conference on the Reaffirmation and Development of International Humanitarian Law of 1977 and Additional Protocols of 31 December 2011.

-Both of them were ratified by the UN Secretary-General, in section 9.4/1999 and allow Civil Diplomats to act during their missions.
+Both of them were ratified by the UN Secretary-General, in section 9.4/1999, and allowed Civil Diplomats to act during their missions.

-The Jethro Civil Diplomat connects Humanitarian Diplomats from different sectors: heads of governments, consuls, lawyers, judges, delegates, police officers, doctors, nurses, religious leadership, aircraft pilots, executive and legislative politicians, business, firefighters, rescuers, teachers, psychologists, authors, having representation in the most varied segments of society.
+The Jethro Civil Diplomat connects Humanitarian Diplomats from different sectors: Heads of State and Government, consuls, lawyers, judges, delegates, police officers, doctors, nurses, religious leadership, aircraft pilots, executive and legislative politicians, business, firefighters, rescuers, teachers, psychologists, authors, having representation in the most varied segments of society.